AungAyeThan/monitoring-service/README.md

 ## About

-Service which can be run on AWS Lambda to monitor and check websites and a metric value of website status code is sent to AWS CloudWatch.
+Mircoervice which can be run on AWS Lambda to monitor and check websites and metric value of website status code and response time taken per request is sent to AWS CloudWatch.
+Setup Alarm and SNS as per your preferences can also be done in AWS.

 ## Prerequisite